chat-sdk/chat-sdk-ios/README.md

 2. Run ```pod install``` in the **XcodeSwift** directory
 3. Open the ```ChatSDKSwift.xcworkspace``` file in Xcode
 4. Compile and run

+## Setup Service

+We provide extensive documentation on Github but if you’re a non-technical user or want to save yourself some work you can take advantage of our [setup and integration service](http://chatsdk.co/downloads/chat-sdk-setup-service/).

 ## Explore the Wiki